 A green tag was received with deep emotion

 After weeks of waiting, homeowners were elated to find out that they had passed inspection and were one step closer to electricity and some sort of normalcy.
 The fact that the local utility company was four weeks behind in meter installations (seven weeks as of January 2006) didn’t seem to matter.
 One woman was so overcome with emotion she almost started to cry after receiving a green tag.

 More volunteers are needed

-Everyone I came in contact with had a story, including the New Orleans electrical inspectors, who are currently living on a cruise ship in the harbor.
+Everyone I came in contact with had a story, including the New Orleans electrical inspectors, who were living on a cruise ship in the harbor.
 I admire the dedication of these inspectors facing the enormous problems of rebuilding the city.
 After months of working twelve-hour days, returning to a small cabin instead of their own homes, little time is left to try to reassemble their own lives.
-Many of their families now temporarily reside in other states.
+Many of their families temporarily resided in other states.
 In spite of this, these inspectors are still able to maintain a positive attitude.